rw-ciena/import_yocto_bm/README.md

 1. Python 3 must be installed.

-1. The Black Duck https://github.com/blackducksoftware/hub-rest-api-python package must be installed prior to using this script.
+1. The Black Duck https://github.com/blackducksoftware/hub-rest-api-python package must be installed.
 Use the following command to install the hub-rest-api-python package:

        pip install blackduck

-1. An API key for the Black Duck server must also be configured in the `.restconfig.json` file, and the Yocto environment must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).
+1. An API key for the Black Duck server must be configured in the `.restconfig.json` file in the script invocation folder.

+1. The Yocto environment must be loaded to the current shell (see [Preconfiguration](#PRECONFIGURATION) section below).

 1. The Yocto project must have been pre-built.